Best Graphic Design Tools for UX Designers 2026: Honest Reviews From Someone Who's Been There

 6. Lunacy — Best for Windows Users and Beginners on a Tight Budget

-Lunacy doesn't get nearly enough credit — honestly, it should be more of a household name in design.
-It's a fully free, Windows-first (also available on Mac and Linux) design tool that reads Sketch files and has quietly built out a solid feature set for years.
-Developed by Icons8, it comes with built-in access to their icon, illustration, and photo libraries — which is actually a big deal when you're mocking up interfaces fast and don't want to spend 20 minutes hunting for decent placeholder icons.
+Lunacy doesn't get nearly enough credit — and that genuinely baffles me.
+It's a fully free, Windows-first (also available on Mac and Linux) design tool that reads Sketch files and has been quietly building out a solid feature set for years.
+Developed by Icons8, it comes with built-in access to their icon, illustration, and photo libraries — which is actually a big deal when you're mocking up interfaces fast and don't want to spend 20 minutes hunting for a decent placeholder icon.

 For UX designers just starting out, or small businesses that can't justify $15/month per seat, Lunacy is a legitimate option worth taking seriously.
-Not a backup plan — an actual tool that gets real work done.
+Not a consolation prize — an actual tool that gets real work done.

 Key Features: